re-ops/re-docs/quickstart/README.md

-# Quickstart
+# Intro

+This quickstart guide is meant to provide as a quick way to get a feel and learn about how to run Re-ops, more in-depth coverage is provided under the [setup](http://192.168.122.71:8080/re-docs/setup/) section.

-In this section we will cover how to get up and running a Re-core instance on a local machine and manage LXC container instances locally.
+In this section we will cover how to get up and running a Re-core instance on a local machine and manage LXC containers locally.

-By the end of it you should be able to:
+By the end of it we should be able to:

   * Quickly create LXC instances using Re-core creation DSL
   * Run distributed Clojure functions on your local cluster